menaruben/yoru/README.md

     - heap allocator
 - some math utilities like an actual modulo function (because C's `%` operator is not a modulo operator but a remainder operator)
 - futures (only working on POSIX compliant OS due to usage of `pthread.h` altough im looking for a more portable solution)
+- results and errors (need to be properly integrated with the rest of the library)
+- generators sound really cool and interesting!
+I will probably implement them once I am working on the iterators since they are quite similar.
+(TODO)

 Right now I enforce some behaviour and assert these.
 If the assertion failed then the program stops.
-This is okay for now but I will soon return error codes rather than instantly aborting, making error handling and debugging easier.. :)
+This is okay for now but I will soon return error codes rather than instantly aborting, making error handling and debugging easier.. :) Or I will make new functions (that end with `try` or something like that) that return a result or error code instead of asserting.
+I am not sure yet.

-Also I noticed that I need to add a `yoru` prefix everywhere for my public stuff to prevent name clashes so yeah ^^
+Tests need to be written and improved.

 # Examples
 You can find examples in the [examples](./src/_examples/) folder and run them with `make run-<example_number>`.